seperman/deepdiff/README.md

 - Fixed a corner case where numpy's `np.float32` nans are not ignored when using `ignore_nan_equality` by [Noam Gottlieb](https://github.com/noamgot)
 - `orjson` becomes optional again.
 - Fix for `ignore_type_in_groups` with numeric values so it does not report number changes when the number types are different.

-DeepDiff 6-2-0

-- Major improvement in the diff report for lists when items are all hashable and the order of items is important.

 ## Installation